 - Never failed to finish

 Eighth is one of only five grid slots which has recorded multiple podium finishes in Baku.
 Lance Stroll started here in 2017, as did Sergio Perez in 2018, with both of their races culminating in taking the final podium spot.

 In 2022, Yuki Tsunoda finished only 13th having started eighth.
-It was the first time that the grid slot failed to score and the first time that the driver starting here failed to finish in a better position than where they started.
+It’s the only time to date that the grid slot failed to score.

-The driver starting ninth at the Azerbaijan Grand Prix has scored five times so far, having made up positions in all of those points-scoring races.
+The driver starting ninth at the Azerbaijan Grand Prix has scored six times so far, having made up positions in all of those points-scoring races.

 Daniel Ricciardo took victory from tenth on the grid in the 2017 Azerbaijan Grand Prix.
 It’s the furthest back grid position from which the race has been won.